Jean-MarcHarvengt/T-COMPUTER/README.md

   - a built-in 320x240 TFT display
   - VGA output
   - 16 bits stereo DAC sound output
-  - USB input(for keyboard, mouse, midi devices...)
+  - USB host input(for keyboard, mouse, midi devices...)
-  - DB9 digital joystick input (Atari 2600 style joystick)
+  - a DB9 digital joystick input (Atari 2600 style joystick)
   - 2 general purpose buttons
-  - 8+6 shared I/O pins for other usage
+  - 8+6 shared I/O pins for GP usage
-  - DS card slot (from the Teensy 4.1)
+  - a DS card slot (from the Teensy 4.1)
 - it can be powered over micro USB or can be used as a takeaway display powered by a 1000mA/H lipo.
 - the T-COMPUTER is a DIY project, you can build it yourself and contribute to it!

 # News
 June 2022: Initial release<br>
-- After testing the Rev3 PCB from Aisler, we can finally release everything...
+- After testing the Rev3 PCB from Aisler, I can finally release everything...
 - Repository created with schematics, Gerber files and binaries
-- Building the T-COMPUTER video published!
+- How to build the T-COMPUTER video published!

 <br>